krkruk/arduino-robot-tutorial/docs/chapters/0_hello_world.md

 ![Arduino IDE: Compiling and uploading the firmware](./assets/images/chapter_0/2_ardu_ide_app_uploaded_successfully.png)

 Take a look at your board!
-Do you see it!
+Do you see it?!
 It's blinking!
 Good job, you've just become an embedded developer :)

 More on Blink example can be found on Arduino website [^1].